Brookes

 • SARAH BROOKS b: 4 May 1658 in Springfield, Hampden Co., Massachusetts.

-• EBENEZER BROOKS b: 21 December 1662 in Springfield, Hampden Co., Massachusetts.
-Married ELIZABETH BELDING.
+• EBENEZER BROOKS b: 21 Dec 1662 in Springfield, Hampden Co., Massachusetts.
+He married ELIZABETH BELDING.
 He died in 1720.

 • NATHANIEL BROOKS b: 9 May 1664 in Springfield, Hampden Co., Massachusetts.
 Married (1) MARY WILLIAMS; (2) MARY ALLIS.
 His son, William, was captured by Indians in 1704 (fate unknown).